ispeters/async_scope/asyncscope.md

     std::cout << "Result: " << result << "\n";
 }

-// 'let_with_async_scope' ensures that, if all work is completed successfully, the result will be 13
+// 'let_async_scope' ensures that, if all work is completed successfully, the result will be 13
-// `sync_wait` will throw whatever exception is thrown by the callable passed to `let_with_async_scope`
+// `sync_wait` will throw whatever exception is thrown by the callable passed to `let_async_scope`
 ```

 ## Starting work nested within a framework